Lower Dolpo Trek - 18 Days

 Today you will return to Juphal via Sulighat.
 On the way, you will pass many birch trees and enjoy breathtaking mountain views.
 Upon arrival in Juphal, rest and spend the evening exploring the market.
 You will spend the night at a tea house in Juphal.

 Today they will travel consecutively, first to Nepalgunj and then to Kathmandu.
 The Lower Dolpo trekking schedule will finish when they arrive in Kathmandu, where they will check into a hotel and have a relaxing day.
 This evening, they are set to attend the farewell party organized by the company.
 Also, prepare for your return trip tomorrow.
-You will spend the night at a 3-star hotel in the Thamel area.

 What is included?

-- Double room in Kathmandu
+- Farewell Dinner in Kathmandu

 What is not included?

-- Thanks to guides and porters
+- Tips for guides and porters (recommended)

 Route Map